Denobraz/laravel-contact-form/README.md

 If you want create queueable callback, you can extends `Denobraz\LaravelContactForm\Callbacks\QueueableContactFormCallback` class.

+Also, configuration allows you: (Don't forget to notify the users about sensitive data processing)
+- `save_contact_forms` - if you want to store the form data in the database
+- `save_cookies` - if you want to store the user's cookies
+- `save_ip` - if you want to store the user's ip
+- `save_user_agent` - if you want to store the user's user-agent
+- `save_referrer` - if you want to store the user's referrer
+- `save_user_id` - if you want to store the user's id

+## Examples

 Here is example of callback that sends email to the administrator:

 ```php